rsim/buzzdata_client/README.md

 ## Performing an Upload

-After creating an `upload_request`, you can then POST your data file to be ingested.
+After creating an `upload_request`, you can then POST your data file.
 To do this, send a POST request to the `url` you received in your `upload_request` JSON.

 *note: Make sure your POST is a multipart, otherwise the file upload will not work.*